keboola/component-customer-io/README.md

 Some of the datasets allow `Continue since last run` option.
 When checked, only the new messages that had appeared since last run are downloaded.

-To backfill without changing this attribute, click the `Reset State` button.
+To backfill without changing this attribute, click the `Clear state` button.

 ## Campaigns